d3js-in-action-third-edition/nobel_prize/README.md

-# Romeo and Juliet
+# The Nobel Prize, Observations on the laureates' origins.

-Project built along with chapter 12 of [D3.js in Action, 3rd edition](https://www.manning.com/books/d3js-in-action-third-edition).
+Project built along with chapter 13 of [D3.js in Action, 3rd edition](https://www.manning.com/books/d3js-in-action-third-edition).
 Refer to the chapter for a breakdown of each step.

 ## Run this project